 Due to their rough texture and microscopic size, asbestos fibers can easily become embedded in fabrics.
 As industrial hygiene was commonly overlooked by most companies that manufactured or used asbestos products, employees were not required to change their clothes at the end of the shift and thus brought home asbestos fibers.
 Some people even remember leaving work covered in asbestos dust.

-Therefore, family members were often exposed to asbestos indirectly, either by interaction with a family member carrying asbestos dust or by dusting and washing their work clothes.
+Therefore, family members were often exposed to asbestos indirectly, either by interaction with a near relative carrying asbestos dust or by dusting and washing their work clothes.
 Around 8% of asbestos victims are women and most of them developed an asbestos disease as a result of secondary exposure.

 To succeed in an asbestos exposure case, the plaintiffs - primary as well as secondary exposure victims - must prove that asbestos attributable to the defendant was a cause of the injury.
 For the proof of causation in asbestos, the Superior Court has adopted the frequency, regularity, proximity test.